 I researched different Carrot Cake Cinnamon Roll recipes and but none of them was exactly what I wanted.
 A lot of the recipes I found used cake mix, I didn’t want to use cake mix.
 A lot of the recipes had a plain dough and simply had carrot cake flavors as the filling.
 I didn’t want that either.

 What I wanted and what I created was a from-scratch dough with carrot cake flavors.
-You’ll see that my Scratch Made Carrot Cake Cinnamon Rolls with Cream Cheese Frosting taste just like indulgent carrot cake.
+You’ll see that this recipe tastes just like indulgent carrot cake.

 Scratch Made Carrot Cake Cinnamon Rolls with Cream Cheese Frosting Tips